 The property has a number of GPS golf carts for hourly rental (30 Euros per hours) to explore the gardens.
 We chose to do this and it was perfect.
 Carts are rented on a first-come-first-serve basis and there can be a short wait until a cart is returned.
 The rental fee is assessed once the cart is returned.
 It allowed us to cover a great deal of the grounds and far more than we would have been able to on foot.
 When stopping at attractions like either of the Trianons or the Grand Canal, park the cart, tour as much as you wish then drive to the next area.

 In addition to the palace and gardens, fountain water shows are scheduled on specific days.
 When the shows are playing an additional entry fee may be required for the gardens.
-To learn more about the shows or the dates, click here.
+To learn more about the shows or dates here.

 Tips from Chateau de Versailles on Best Times to Visit and more.